upupming/vite/docs/guide/env-and-mode.md

 - For JavaScript strings, you can break the string up with a unicode zero-width space, e.g. `'import.meta\u200b.env.MODE'`.

-- For Vue templates or other HTML that gets compiled into JavaScript strings, you can use the [`<wbr>` tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/wbr), e.g. `import.meta.<wbr>env.MODE`.
+- For Vue templates or other HTML that gets compiled into JavaScript strings, you can use the [`<wbr>` tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/wbr), e.g. `import.meta.<wbr>.env.MODE`.

 ## `.env` Files